wilsonmar/VisualStudio/PerftestUsingAzure.md

 provides a calculator to determine how many virtual user minutes (VUMs) a scenario will use.

-Each Cloud account is provided first 20,000 VUMs free each month.
-That's 333 hours or over 13 continuous days by one virtual user or 333 vusers running one hour per month.

 ## <a name="CostingLogic"> Costing Logic</a>
 Web page http://azure.microsoft.com/en-us/pricing/calculator/?scenario=full#meter45
 contains the **Azure Pricing Calculator** to determine total cost based on your estimated usage of server, database, notifications, etc. which are not free.

+The attached Excel 2013 file contains a worksheet for each category of costing described below:

+* <a href="#AppSvcScaleUpCostingLogic"> App Service</a>

 Microsoft also sells **monitoring** with alerts with event trace and exception logs on its servers in Azure.
 See https://www.visualstudio.com/features/application-insights-vs
 to read about Microsoft's **Application Insights** offering.

+## <a name="VSOnlineVUMs"> VS Online VUMs</a>

+Each Cloud account is provided first 20,000 VUMs free each month.
+That's 333 hours or over 13 continuous days by one virtual user or 333 vusers running one hour per month.

+After that, each 100 VUM is $0.40 (40 cents).

 ## <a name="AppSvcScaleUpCostingLogic"> App Service Scale-Up Costing Logic</a>

 Under App Service, free usage is with IP address and HTTP protocol rather than domain names with HTTPS.
 Sharing a single site (domain) costs $0.0013/hour or $9.98 per month of 7446 hours.

+QUESTION:
-(a calculation error in the calculator).
+Is this an error in the calculator?

 24 hours in a day * 31 days = 744.
 Since the number of days during each month varies, the actual total would vary as well.
 The calculation is for a month that has 31 days.

+However, servers are not typically used continuously the whole month.

+Most performance testing runs are conducted in bursts of an hour or a few hours.

 Pricing for a "Standard" App Service (providing network load balancing, autoscale, and backup support):